Richard Evans Schultes: Early life and education

 Schultes was born in Boston, Massachusetts, on January 12, 1915.
 The son of a plumber, he grew up and was educated in East Boston.
 His interest in South America's rain forests traced back to his childhood: while he was bedridden, his parents read him excerpts of Notes of a Botanist on the Amazon and the Andes, by the 19th-century English botanist Richard Spruce.
 He received a full scholarship to Harvard.

 In 1933, Schultes entered Harvard University, where he planned to pursue medicine.
-However, that changed after he took Biology 104, "Plants and Human Affairs," taught by orchidologist and Director of the Harvard Botanical Museum Oakes Ames.
+However, that changed after he took Biology 104, "Plants and Human Affairs," taught by orchidologist and Director of the Harvard Botanical Museum Oakes Ames, and after reading Heinrich Klüver's 1928 book Mescal: The 'Divine' Plant and Its Psychological Effects.
 Ames became a mentor, and Schultes became an assistant in the Botanical Museum; his undergraduate senior thesis studied the ritual use of peyote cactus among the Kiowa of Oklahoma, obtaining a degree in biology in 1937.

 Continuing at Harvard under Ames, he completed his Master of Arts in biology in 1938 and his Ph.D. in botany in 1941.
 Schultes' doctoral thesis investigated the lost identity of the Mexican hallucinogenic plants teonanácatl mushrooms belonging to the genus Psilocybe, and ololiuqui, a morning glory species, in Oaxaca, Mexico.
 He received a fellowship from the National Research Council to study the plants used to make curare.